-Since joining People Who Think in 2014, I’ve developed and expanded the company's video production capabilities from producing just under 40% of all video creative internally to producing over 85% at the end of 2018; averaging over 130 unique ads, films, and digital assets annually.
+Since joining People Who Think I’ve developed and expanded the company's internal video production and post-production capabilities and are now averaging over 130 unique ads, films, and digital assets annually.

 Playing a vital role in the creative development of or all digital and broadcast video productions, my vision, execution, and leadership play a crucial role in developing ideas that build brands.

 In 2018 I received the Ad Person of the Year Award for Creative Production at the American Advertising Awards held by the New Orleans Advertising Club for demonstrating in the eyes of peers, outstanding professional achievement and contributing to the advancement of advertising in New Orleans.